dataesr/scientific-tagger/doc/scientific-tagger-fasttext.md

 However, a few things can be noticed.<br>
 All the articles with no prediction at the journal level are classified with the article-level approach.<br>
 The likelihood of a label change between the journal level and the article level is higher for some fields than others (in particular,  "Multidisciplinary" or "Other Medical and Health Services").
-For example, a publication whose title is "'Impact of an early childhood intervention on the home environment, and subsequent effects on child cognitive and emotional development: A secondary analysis.'", published in 'PloS one' was classified "Multidisciplinary" with a journal-based model and became classified "Psychology and Cognitive Sciences" with the combination of the models.
+For example, a publication whose title is 'Topography and behavioral relevance of the global signal in the human brain.', published in 'Scientific reports' was classified "Multidisciplinary" with a journal-based model and became classified "Psychology and Cognitive Sciences" with the combination of the models.
 Also, some transitions are more frequent, like "Physical Sciences" to "Engineering" or "Neurosciences" to "Psychology and Cognitive Sciences".

 # 4. Discussion and conclusion